HillJustin/HillJustin.github.io/_posts/2025-09-23-HTA4PlatoRepublicDialectic2.md

 ---
 layout: post
-title: HTA 4.2, Plato, Republic, excerpts from Books VI and VII
+title: HTA 4.2, Plato, Republic [380 BCE], excerpts from Books VI and VII
 abstract: This episode is part two of two of the lecture series [HTA 4] on Plato's Republic, excerpts from Books VI and VII.
 podcast:
   episode: 42